Best Supercars Under $200K: What Your Money Actually Gets You

 Audi R8 V10 Plus — The Sleeper

 The R8 uses the same 5.2L V10 as the Huracán in a substantially more understated, better-daily-use package.
 V10 Plus (602 hp, 2016–2019): $120,000–160,000.
-V10 Performance (620 hp, 2019–2023): $150,000–185,000.
+V10 Performance (620 hp, 2019–2023): recent Bring a Trailer sales have run $171,500–$203,000 (May 2026) — the end of the naturally aspirated V10 is pulling the best examples upward.
 The best value proposition in this segment.

 What you’re actually getting: An objectively excellent mid-engined V10 with Audi’s interior quality (significantly better than comparable Ferrari/Lamborghini), VW Group dealer network access, and the best reliability record in this segment.